dimetriuss/MongoGradleSpringREST/README.md

 INSTALL AND LAUNCH MongoDB
+To start mongod:

+ sudo service mongodb start

+To stop mongod:

+ sudo service mongodb stop

+If you use the service command to start and stop, it should be using the configuration file: /etc/mongodb.conf.
+Starting mongod from the command line

+If you run mongod directly instead of using the service definition, you will also have to specify a configuration file as a command line parameter if you want one to be used:

+mongod --config /etc/mongodb.conf

 For this guide to work, you must stand up a local MongoDB server.
 Installation options could be found at http://docs.mongodb.org/manual/installation/.